Linuxfabrik/monitoring-plugins/README.rst

 Libraries
 ~~~~~~~~~

-We use our own `libraries, which you find in a separate Git repository <https://git.linuxfabrik.ch/linuxfabrik/lib>`_.
+The check plugins require our own `Python libraries <https://git.linuxfabrik.ch/linuxfabrik/lib>`_.
+The libraries are in a separate Git repository, as we also use them in other projects.

 We try to avoid dependencies on 3rd party OS- or Python-libraries wherever possible.
 If we need to use additional libraries for various reasons (for example `psutils <https://psutil.readthedocs.io/en/latest/>`_), we stick with official versions.
 We recommend installing these in the above mentioned check plugin virtual environment.